Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 The motherboard is essentially the backbone of your PC, so it’s crucial to install it correctly.
 Start by carefully placing the motherboard into the case, ensuring that it lines up with the standoffs on the case.
 Once in place, secure the motherboard using the screws provided, being careful not to overtighten them.

-Next, you’ll need to connect the various components to the motherboard, such as the CPU, RAM, and graphics card.
+Next, you’ll need to connect the various to the motherboard, such as the CPU, RAM, and graphics card.
 Refer to the motherboard’s manual for specific instructions on where to connect each component.
 Take your time with this step, as a properly installed motherboard is essential for the overall performance of your PC.

 Connecting Power Supply